The MBB consulting journey is challenging and treacherous

 2. Manage Your Career Proactively

-Navigating firm bureaucracy and politics is often harder than client work.
-But without it, it would be difficult to become a high-performing consultant.
+Navigating firm politics is often the hardest part for consultants to figure out.
+But without this, it would be difficult to become a high-performing consultant.

 The best articles to start reading: